heavenfall/inxlib/docs/allocator.md

 These are all `ByteFactory`.

 The primary method of allocating memory is through the `malloc_factory` in header `inxlib/memory/source_factory.hpp`.
-This factory is non-owning, thus `deallocate` must be called for every `allocate` else memory leaks will occur.
+This factory is a `BytesFactory`, and is non-owning, thus `deallocate` must be called for every `allocate` else a memory leaks will occur.

+The `memory_resource_factory` in header `inxlib/memory/source_factory.hpp` is a source factory that aquires memory from an `std::pmr::memory_resource` pointer.
+The `memory_resource` can reclaiming all its resources without this factory breaking, but further down the chain will have to call a `release(false)`; the `memory_resource` going out of scope breaks this factory until `release(false)` is called, and then `setup` to point at a new factory (must be done in this order).

 The `memory_resource_factory` in header `inxlib/memory/source_factory.hpp` is given a C++ `std::pmr::memory_resource`.
 Reuse of deallocated memory is dependent on the underlying `memory_resource`.